tauri-apps/tauri-docs/website/docs/getting-started/setup-windows.md

 Be sure you don't have the 2017 version of the build tools installed as well.
 There are reports of `tauri build` not working in such a configuration.
 </div><br/>

-Next download the latest [nvm-windows](https://github.com/coreybutler/nvm-windows/releases) and install it for advanced nodejs version management.
+Next, you will need to install [Node.js](https://nodejs.org/en/).
+We recommend installing it by downloading and installing the latest [nvm-windows](https://github.com/coreybutler/nvm-windows/releases) for features such as version management.

 Then run the following from an Administrative PowerShell and press Y when prompted: